nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 - [x] :three: Store multiple data types in single variable :egg:

 #### Summery
-- relies on the concept of classes and objects
+- [x] :one: OOP relies on the concept of classes and objects :ok_hand:
-- used to structure a software program into simple, reusable pieces of code
+- [x] :two: OOP used to structure a software program into simple, reusable pieces of code :construction_worker:
+- [x] :three: JavaScript, C++, Java, and Python are exmple of OOP :man_technologist:
+- [x] :four: OOP has four principle Inheritance, Encapsulation, Abstraction and, Polymorphism :honeybee:

 ## Open–Closed Principle In OOP
 #### Definition